 May Use Full Lane Signs

 Many roadways in Frisco display bicycle May Use Full Lane signage.
 The signs serve as a reminder to motorists and bicyclists that state law gives bicyclists the right to occupy the outside travel lane on a road.
 These signs are installed where travel lanes are too narrow for a vehicle to safely pass a bicycle in the same lane.
 Motorists should change lanes in these areas to pass a bicyclist.
-The regulatory sign at right denotes the bicyclist has the right to occupy the entire outside travel lane.
+The regulatory sign (pictured, right) denotes the bicyclist has the right to occupy the entire outside travel lane.